URL Specification

 Reference resolution as defined in this section does not involve URL-strings.
 It operates on URLs as defined in the URL Model section above.
 In contrast with RFCÂ 3986 and with the WHATWG standard, it does not do additional normalisation, which is relegated to the section Equivalences and Normalisation instead.

-Order and Prefix operations
+Order and Prefix

 A property that is particularly useful is the order of an URL.
 Colloquially, the order is the type of the first component of an URL.
 The order may be used as an argument to specify various prefixes of an URL.